DeSquid2/Stream.DeSquid-Webpage/README.md

 # Stream.DeSquid Webpage
- An aaggregator of different sports schedules and live stream hosts
+ An aggregator of different sports schedules and live stream hosts